rogervila/maxmsp_sublimetext/README.md

 Max MSP Javascript Snippets for Sublimetext
 =========

-It's not really comfortable to edit js objects in Max MSP, so I have created some snippets to edit js files with SublimeText.
+It's not really comfortable to edit js objects in Max MSP, so I have created some snippets to edit max js files with SublimeText.

   - inlets/outlets
   - functions like bang, msg_int, msg_float, etc.